Importing Backup Files

 - If backup files are not imported according to instructions given in this section, Veeam Plug-in backup and restore operations may fail.

 - The repository from which you plan to import backups must be added to the Veeam Backup & Replication infrastructure.
 Otherwise you will not be able to access backup files.

 - [For imports to the scale-out backup repository] Before importing your backup, consider that the names of all backup files (.VAB, .VASM, .VACM) and paths to these files contain only the following allowed characters:

 If your backup was initially created on a standalone backup server, the default name of the backup metadata file (.VACM) contains forbidden characters.
 Before importing, you must delete forbidden characters from the file name or replace them with the allowed characters.

 To import Veeam Plug-in backup files, do the following:

 - Move the folder with the backup file to the required backup repository or create a new backup repository with this folder as a subfolder.

-- Open the Backup Infrastructure view.
+- In the Veeam Backup & Replication console, open the Backup Infrastructure view.